In past years, rising rates have caused some savers to avoid CDs. Back then, people didn’t want to be stuck in them while rates skyrocketed.

 11. Be aware of (and avoid) fees

-When shopping for a CD, find out the early withdrawal penalty.
-While you should be purchasing a CD only if you’re confident that you won’t be touching the money before it matures, it’s good to know what the worst-case scenario will be.
+Find out exactly what the early withdrawal penalty would be when shopping for a CD.
+While you should be purchasing a CD only if you’re confident you won’t be touching the money before it matures, it’s good to be aware of what the worst-case scenario would cost you.

 12. Know how often the CD compounds